bobthechemist/feathercm/docs/source/potentiostat/exampleuse.rst

 .. [*] See for example, `<https://www.asdlib.org/onlineArticles/elabware/kuwanaEC_lab/PDF-19-Experiment1.pdf>`_

 .. [*] I do not have a good citation for the heterogeneous electron transfer rate of ferrocyanide.

+.. warning:: See a problem?
+Have a suggestion?
+Please `raise an issue <https://github.com/bobthechemist/feathercm/issues/new?title=exampleuse.rst&labels=documentation>`_ and share your thoughts there.